sempernow/refpages/REFs/Windows.Server.md

 ## Overview

+Windows Server remains the industry standard domain controller for IdP (AD DS), IdM (AD UAC), X.509 (AD CS), DNS and DHCP.
+Linux (RHEL) hosts join into its domain via realm and SSSD.

+However, engineers quickly learn that its prominence is due to clever vendor lock-in rather than any technological edge.
+In fact, WS2019 does not allow for any sort of automation, nonetheless DevOps/GitOps methods.
+Every domain becomes a handcrafted boutique; a once-per-universe configuration that will never, indeed can never, be repeated again.
+And the man hours required to craft one, even only to the point that it is tolerably sufficient, is gargantuan.
+As is its maintenance.

+Vendor marketing:

-Windows Server 2019 is the operating system that bridges on-premises environments with Azure services enabling hybrid scenarios maximizing existing investments.
+_&hellip; the operating system that bridges on-premises environments with Azure services enabling hybrid scenarios maximizing existing investments.
-Create cloud native and modernize traditional apps using containers and micro-services.
+Create cloud native and modernize traditional apps using containers and micro-services._

+That last sentence is laughable.
+Enterprises are slowly escaping the Windows hellscape, and moving to a purely K8s-based infra.
+Though very slowly.

 ### Installation options (2016/2019):

 - __Server Core__ (headless):
-    This is the recommended installation option.
+    This is the __recommended__ installation option.
     It’s a smaller installation that includes the core components of Windows Server and supports all server roles but __does not include a local graphical user interface__ (GUI).
     _Managed remotely_ through __Windows Admin Center__, PowerShell, or other server management tools.